activequant/easylanguage_scripts/README.md

-# Ulrich's little EasyLanguage scripts
+# GhostRider's little EasyLanguage scripts

 _Disclaimer: EasyLanguage is a proprietary programming language related to TradeStation.
 I am not the owner of this trademark and am not affiliated with EasyLanguage or TradeStation. _